How to Change Your WordPress Admin Password (3 Methods Explained)

 Finally, we’ll teach you how to reset your WordPress password in the database, which works if you can’t access your email or your dashboard.
 Without further ado, let’s jump right in!

-1. Reset Your WordPress Password Through the Login Screen
+1. How to Reset Your WordPress Password Through the Login Screen

 Every WordPress website has its own login screen, even if you’re the only registered user for the entire site.
 Here’s what it looks like, without any customizations: